igorsgm/laravel-git-hooks/README.md

 composer require igorsgm/laravel-git-hooks --dev
 ```

-- Publish the config file and customize it in the way you want:
+- Publish the config file and customize it as needed:
 ```bash
 php artisan vendor:publish --tag=laravel-git-hooks
 ```

-- Now whenever you make a change in your `config/git-hooks.php` file, please register your git hooks by running the artisan command:
+- Now, whenever you make a change to your `config/git-hooks.php` file, register your Git hooks by running the Artisan command:
 ```bash
 php artisan git-hooks:register
 ```